ansys/pysimai/doc/source/user_guide/data_exploration.rst

 Data exploration
 ================

-The SimAI client provides utilities to help you run a large amount of predictions and postprocessings, explore your data, and gather insights from it.
+The SimAI client provides utilities to help you run a large number of predictions and postprocessings, explore your data, and gather insights from it.

 Selections